github/docs/content/github/setting-up-and-managing-organizations-and-teams/adding-a-billing-manager-to-your-organization.md

 ---
 title: Adding a billing manager to your organization
 intro: 'A *billing manager* is a user who manages the billing settings for your organization, such as updating payment information.
-This is a great option if regular members of your organization don''t typically have access to billing resources.'
+This is a great option if regular members of your organization don\'t typically have access to billing resources.'
 redirect_from:
   - /articles/adding-a-billing-manager-to-your-organization
 versions: